Crowdsourcing Lexical Diversity: Related Work

-Crowdsourcing has been used to create a wide range of linguistic resources, including lexical-semantic data. \citet{ganbold2018} used translation to create a wordnet in Mongolian, recruiting volunteers on the CrowdCrafting\footnote{\url{https://crowdcrafting.org/}} platform for English PWN synset translation and validation. \citet{wijesiri2014} also employed the translation method to bootstrap the Sinhala wordnet from English to Sinhala, with help from internet users proficient in both languages, using PWN as the source. \citet{lanser2016} used the translation approach to create a Japanese lexicon from DBpedia.
-They started with building an English lexicon for the DBpedia ontology and recruited annotators on CrowdFlower\footnote{\url{http://www.crowdflower.com/}} to translate it into Japanese.
+Crowdsourcing has been widely employed to create various linguistic resources, including lexical-semantic data.
+For instance, \citet{ganbold2018} developed a Mongolian WordNet using a two-phase crowdsourcing workflow via the CrowdCrafting\footnote{\url{https://crowdcrafting.org/}} platform.
+In the translation phase, volunteers suggested synonymous words by translating English PWN synsets into Mongolian.
+The subsequent validation phase employed inter-rater agreement metrics, such as Fleiss’ kappa and Krippendorff’s alpha, to ensure quality, achieving a precision of 0.74 for 947 synsets.
+Similarly, \citet{wijesiri2014} bootstrapped a Sinhala WordNet from English with the help of bilingual internet users. \citet{lanser2016} created a Japanese lexicon from DBpedia by first constructing an English version and then using annotators on CrowdFlower for translation.

-\citet{benjamin2014} presented a crowdsourcing model enabling the development of lexicons in low-resourced languages from scratch, utilizing the ``\textit{Fidget Widget}'' mobile application with internet users' assistance. \citet{biemann2010} showcased a method for generating a sense inventory from scratch, employing annotators via Amazon Mechanical Turk (AMT)\footnote{\url{https://www.mturk.com/}} to perform word sense acquisition tasks for English. \citet{elHaj2015} recruited annotators on AMT to construct the Essex Arabic Summaries Corpus (EASC), resulting in 2,360 sentences and 41,493 words in Jordanian and Gulf Arabic.
+\citet{benjamin2014} introduced a mobile app–based crowdsourcing model ``\textit{Fidget Widget}'' to develop lexicons for low-resource languages. \citet{biemann2010} used Amazon Mechanical Turk (MTurk) to collect word senses for building a sense inventory from scratch. \citet{elhaj2015} recruited annotators to construct the Essex Arabic Summaries Corpus, yielding 2,360 sentences and 41,493 words in Jordanian and Gulf Arabic.

-\citet{manerkar2022} created the ``\textit{Konkani Shabdarth}'' crowdsourcing website to enhance the Konkani wordnet's content quality.
-The platform, hosted on the Goa University website, offers two roles: players, including Konkani speakers like students and faculty members, who add missing words to synsets, and experts, such as aspiring authors and writers, who validate synsets.
-SloWCrowd, a crowdsourcing platform introduced by \citet{fivser2014}, addresses error correction in the Slovene wordnet \cite{gantar2011} using PWN synsets as a reference. \citet{cibej2019} conducted crowdsourcing tasks to clean the Thesaurus of Modern Slovene, recruiting six workers on PyBossa\footnote{\url{https://pybossa.com/}} to judge the usefulness of synonym pairs. \citet{nair2022} presented a crowdsourcing method to enhance Malayalam wordnet using Google Forms integrated into a mobile application, referencing PWN.